 I left a question about hormones and light.

-I’ve never experienced biting like this, NEVER!.
-I’ve already done the light thing you suggested and now have bee reading the opposite!!
+I’ve never experienced biting like this, NEVER!
+I’ve already done the light thing you suggested and now have been reading the opposite!!

 That it may be too much light!!?!??!